Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Evaluation

-Second, we evaluate \sys's robustness with different traffic volumes.
-Specifically, we test \sys with three different volumes, i.e., (i) heavy: 4 vehicles per lane, 12 per junction, (ii) medium: 2 per lane, 6 per junction, and (iii) light: 1 per lane, 2 per junction.
-Table~\ref{tab:rq2traffic} shows the HCR under these different traffic volumes: \sys can successfully hijack a victim vehicle even if there is heavy traffic on the street.
-The reason is that the min-max algorithm used in the offline optimization stage has already considered different traffic volumes.
-That is, the chosen patch is effect regardless of the number of other vehicles on the road.
+Second, we evaluate the robustness of \sys under different traffic volumes.
+Specifically, we tested three traffic settings: heavy traffic with 4 vehicles per lane and 12 vehicles per junction, medium traffic with 2 vehicles per lane and 6 vehicles per junction, and light traffic with 1 vehicle per lane and 2 vehicles per junction.
+Table~\ref{tab:rq2traffic} reports the HCR under these traffic conditions.
+The results show that \sys can still successfully hijack the victim vehicle even in heavy traffic.
+This is because the offline Min--Max optimization stage accounts for variations in traffic density, allowing the selected patches to remain effective despite changes in the number of surrounding vehicles.

-\findingbox{\textbf{Takeaway for RQ2:} \sys is most robust under environmental shifts, e.g., changes in lighting conditions, weather, and traffic volumes.
-The failure cases are due to (i) perception blurs and (ii) color shifts, which are challenging cases for normal autonomous driving as well. }